 NREPA also currently allows the Department of Natural Resources (DNR) to issue, to a disabled individual who has full use of only one arm and is unable to hold, aim, and shoot a bow, a permit that authorizes the individual to take game using a modified bow that may be held, aimed, and shot with one arm, if the game is in season and the individual holds a license for it and complies with all other laws and rules for taking it.
-HB 5180 would require the DNR to issue such a permit to such an individual, and would further change the qualifying threshold by removing "who has full use of only one arm."
-The bill would also remove a provision that now authorizes the Commission of Natural Resources to issue an order regarding bows that are modified as described above.
+HB 5180 would require the DNR to issue such a permit to such an individual, and would further change the eligibility threshold to "an individual... who has full use of only one arm or less."
+The bill would also remove a provision that now authorizes the Natural Resources Commission to issue an order regarding bows that are modified as described above (i.e., to be held, aimed, and shot with one arm).